Last updated on August 14th, 2018

 54. A special kind of seal found on the southern island has a nice coating of fur and is called the fur seal.
 Another rare tourism treat of the southern coast is the Sperm Whale watching.
 The annual migration of these gigantic mammals takes them to the shores of New Zealand.

 55. New Zealand is the greatest place to be born as a humble sheep.
 While many animals died pathetically and sank to the bottom of history, the sheep didn’t sink.
 Currently, it has 4 million people and 40 million sheep.
 Hollywood, should consider making a movie called “The planet of the apes….err… sheep.”

 56. Speaking of Hollywood, the American cinema giant frequently uses New Zealand as its filming backyard.
-The Lord of the rings, King Kong, The chronicles of Narnia, The adventures of Tintin: The secret of the unicorn, the piano, Avatar and The Hobbit trilogy….all were filmed here yet, most of New Zealand remain unchartered.
+The Lord of the rings, King Kong, The Chronicles of Narnia, The Adventures of Tintin: The secret of the unicorn, the piano, Avatar and The Hobbit trilogy….all were filmed here yet, most of New Zealand remain uncharted.